Fossil track: England

 In a Bathonian limestone quarry site at Ardley, Oxfordshire more than 40 sets of footprints, with some trackways reaching up to 180 metres in length, were discovered in 1997.
 These prints are largely only preserved in replicas and photographic records due to quarrying and subsequent restoration.

 Theropod tracks have been tentatively assigned to the ichnogenus Megalosauripus, possibly from Megalosaurus.
 The sauropod tracks could be grouped into wide-gauge trackways, associated with early titanosauria or brachiosauridae, and narrow-gauge ones, possibly from Cetiosaurus or a basal diplodocoid.

 In 2024 at nearby Dewars Farm Quarry, five new extensive Middle Jurassic trackways dating back about 166 Ma were discovered, with evidence of more in the neighbourhood.
 The longest continuous trackway measured more than 150 metres.
 Four of the trackways were made by large sauropods, most likely again Cetiosaurus.
 The fifth one was identified as made by the carnivorous theropod Megalosaurus, based on its distinctive three-toed feet with claws.
 One area of the site shows the carnivore and herbivore tracks crossing over, suggesting the predator followed up on the steps of the sauropod.

 Mammal trackways

 Mammal trackways are among the least common trackways.
 Mammals were not often in mud, or riverine environments; they were more often in forestlands or grasslands.
 Thus the earlier tetrapods or proto-tetrapods would yield the most fossil trackways.
 The Walchia forest of Brule, Nova Scotia has an example of an in situ Walchia forest, and tetrapod trackways that extended over some period of time through the forest area.

 United States

 A 1.5km-long Late Pleistocene Age trackway of human (child and adult) fossilized footprints, as well as mammoth and giant ground sloth tracks have been found at White Sands National Park near Alamogordo, New Mexico.

 Australia

-A recent marsupial trackway site in the Colac district of Australia (west of Colac) contains marsupial trackways as well as kangaroo and wallaby tracks.
+A recent marsupial trackway site at Colac in the Australian state of Victoria contains marsupial trackways as well as kangaroo and wallaby tracks.